tienbk1995/AutoScrollApp/README.md

-This scirpt is to scroll mouse automatically
+This script is to scroll mouse automatically